gsm007-data/ai-bootcamp-dubai/Lab-0:IBM_Cloud_Setup/README.md

 ![Banner](images/img017.png)

 12. Check mark on the "watsonx.ai Runtime" service.
+If you don't see the service, add all the regions in the filter.

 ![Banner](images/img018.png)